nfrisby/frags/docs/README.md

 and AntC (?)
 have given several answers, conversation, and encouragement that helped a lot.

-I deeply appreciate that my employer <https://www.navican.com>
+I deeply appreciate that my employer during this iteration <https://www.navican.com>
 made it easy for me to release this work as open source.

 ## Bibliography